LucaRufer/DebugExtraction/ReadMe.md

 * `"type"`: A JSON object representing the underlying type  of the debug information.
 A type is used when the underlying type is not already exported at the lowest (root) level, which is typically the case for unnamed types like anonymous enumerations, structures and unions or unnamed subroutines.
 * `"mapping"`: A string contaning the `"name"` of another debug information entry represented at the root level.
 A mapping is used to represent nested information, for example if a structure contains another structure or an enumeration.

-If the `--export-comments` flag is used, types may have the following propteries:
+If the `--export-comments` flag is used, types may have the following properties:

-The following sections contain more detailed descriptions for all debug information types.
 * `"comment"`: If only one comment (either before or after) is found, the comment will be exported as a string in the `"comment"` property.
 * `"commentBefore"` and `"commentAfter"`: If a comments are found before and after the declaration of the type, they are exported as a string into `"commentBefore"` and `"commentAfter"`, respectively.
 It is up to the user to determine which of the two comments is actually useful.

+If the `--export-declarations` flag is used, types may have the following properties:
+* `"declaration_file"`: A integer indicating the file in which the declaration is made.
+Note that the path may be relative to the compilation directory.
+* `"declaration_line"`: A integer indicating the line on which the declaration is made
+* `"declaration_column"`: A integer indicating the column in which the declaration is made

 ### Base Type